tsmoreau/docs/docs/wp-and-research/sharding-paper.md

 ![shardingarchitecture](/assets/shardingarchitecture.jpg){#fig:shardingarchitecture}*Figure 1: The proposed sharding architecture solution*

 The shard assignment is realized through randomization sampling that executes a pseudo random number generator function with a random seed agreed between the masternodes.
-We utilize the decentralized randomization algorithm that was previously introduced in our TomoChain Proof-of-Stake Voting consensus.
+We utilize the decentralized randomization algorithm that was previously introduced in our Tao Proof-of-Stake Voting consensus.

 The shard assignment has the following steps: